Kagwep/Oware/README.md

 ## Features

-- **Smart Contracts with Solidity**: The game logic is implemented as Ethereum smart contracts using Solidity, ensuring transparency and security.
+- **Smart Contracts with Solidity**: The game logic is implemented as a smart contracts using Solidity, ensuring transparency and security.

 - **Decentralized Development with Hardhat**: We use Hardhat, a development environment for Ethereum, to compile, deploy, and test our smart contracts.
 It simplifies the development process and supports TypeScript.